groupdocs-assembly-cloud/groupdocs-assembly-cloud-dotnet/README.md

 ### Prerequisites

 To use GroupDocs.Assembly for Cloud .NET SDK you need to register an account with [GroupDocs Cloud](https://www.groupdocs.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.groupdocs.cloud/#/apps).
 There is free quota available.
-For more details, see [Aspose Cloud Pricing](https://purchase.groupdocs.cloud/pricing).
+For more details, see [GroupDocs Cloud Pricing](https://purchase.groupdocs.cloud/pricing).

 ### Installation